 Net Position - Net position represents the difference between assets, deferred outflows of resources, liabilities, and deferred inflows of resources.
-Net positions are reported as restricted when there are limitations imposed on their use either through the enabling legislation adopted by Academy or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
-The Academy applies restricted resources first when an expense is incurred for purposes for which both restricted and unrestricted net position are available.
-As of June 30, 2024, there was no net position restricted by enabling legislation.
-Net position consists of \$305,314 invested in capital assets, net of accumulated depreciation and related debt used for acquiring capital assets.
+Net position is reported as restricted when there are limitations imposed on their use either through the enabling legislation adopted by the Academy or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
+The Academy applies restricted resources first when an expense is incurred for purposes for which both restricted and unrestricted net position is available.
+As of June 30, 2024, there were no net position restrictions.
+Net position invested in capital assets consist of capital assets minus accumulated depreciation.